Vanessa0501/TradeMe/README.md

 -- Tried encoding the Oauth before parsing it but still did not work

 -- I have done my API tests in Postman
--- The data is change in Sandbox Trademe and that is why I am pushing my work.
+-- The data is changing in Sandbox Trademe and that is why I am pushing my work.